-The default name given in the "User Define Config I" field is "Config I".
+The default name given in the "User Define Config I" field is "Config I" and "Config 2" in the "User Define Config 2" field.
 To rename, move the cursor to "Rename" then press <Enter>.
 The message below will appear.
 You can enter up to 16 characters.

-To save another configuration, repeat the procedures above but this time, in the "User Define Config 2" or the fields that follow.
+To save another configuration, repeat the procedures above but this time, in the "User Define Config 2" field.